-- Annual Compliance Certification acknowledge and attest to regulatory required compliance questions and statements; verify personal, contact and equipment information and agree to various items of compliance nature. - Annual Compliance Meeting the firm produces a power point presentation that has review questions upon completion that are submitted to the firm electronically for acknowledgement of participation in the meeting. - Form U4 Review the firm provides each register person with a snapshot of their Form U4 to review for any updates, changes or corrections to existing information. - Outside Business Activity review the Form U4 snapshot provides current OBA.
-If any updates are to be made, representatives complete the firms OBS form and Home Office senior principals update CRD. - PICI Compliance Review the firm produces a quarterly (quarters may be combined) publication that provides updates to regulatory items, clearing firm items, political and rule items, AML items, firm changes, etc. All associates are required to read all material presented and acknowledge accordingly. - 3:13 Regulatory Element Continuing Education: PICI relies on information provided by FINRA (CRD) regarding the personnel that are required to sit for the regulatory element CE session.
+- Annual Compliance Certification acknowledge and attest to regulatory required compliance questions and statements; verify personal, contact and equipment information and agree to various items of compliance nature. - Annual Compliance Meeting the firm produces an online presentation that has review questions upon completion that are submitted to the firm electronically for acknowledgement of participation in the meeting. - Form U4 Review the firm provides each register person with a snapshot of their Form U4 to review for any updates, changes or corrections to existing information. - Outside Business Activity review the Form U4 snapshot provides current OBA.
+If any updates are to be made, representatives complete the firms OBS form and Home Office senior principals update CRD. - PICI Compliance Review the firm periodically produces information/publications that provide updates to regulatory items, clearing firm items, political and rule items, AML items, firm changes, etc. All associates are required to read all material presented and acknowledge accordingly. - 3:13 Regulatory Element Continuing Education: PICI relies on information provided by FINRA (CRD) regarding the personnel that are required to sit for the regulatory element CE session.
 When PICI receives notification (sent by FINRA 30 days after window opens) they notify the registered person until such time that the session is completed.
 FINRA provides online access to comply with their regulatory element.
-A representative logs on to FINRA's website from their computer and completes the program without the use of a testing facility.
-The firm is notified of complete via email.
+Representative's logon to FINRA's website, FinPro from their computer and completes the program without the use of a testing facility.
+An account must be created by the representative to receive a user id for this site.
+The firm is notified of completion via email.